tbaschak/blog-sources/_posts/2014-01-09-first-brocade-experiences.markdown

 <!--more-->

-The particular switch model I was working with was the <a href="http://www.brocade.com/products/all/switches/product-details/icx-6430-and-6450-switches/index.page" target="_blank">Brocade ICX 6430-24P</a> switch.
+The particular switch model I was working with was the [Brocade ICX 6430-24P](http://www.brocade.com/products/all/switches/product-details/icx-6430-and-6450-switches/index.page) switch.
 It had a base license, which is fairly comparible feature-wise with the Cisco Catalyst 2960S-24TS-L with the base license.
 Important items of feature set:

-*	layer 2 only,
+*	layer 2 only
-*	management vlan,
+*	management vlan
-*	default-gateway,
+*	default-gateway
-*	no routing.
+*	no routing

 These switches are deployed as access layer switches, POE user facing ports with phones tagging VLAN. in Ciscoland the config snippet would look as follows: